 From the beginnings of slavery, those enslaved sought to be free.
 American history was shaped significantly by the tensions in slavery and freedom and then the deep struggles to understand what it is to be free and what it is to be equal.
 The struggles continue.
 This is a brief introduction to that part of the struggle for freedom that came to be known as the Underground Railroad in Illinois – whites and Blacks engaged in networks to support freedom seekers.

-From the onset of statehood in 1818 and into the Civil War years, more than 8,000 freedom seekers moved into and through Illinois.
+From the onset of statehood in 1818 until the outbreak of the Civil War, an estimated 4,500 to 7,000 freedom seekers moved into and through Illinois.
 They traveled up the Illinois River Valley and overland from the Mississippi River towns of Cairo, Chester, Alton, Quincy, Galena and innumerable smaller places.
 Some came north through Indiana, some by foot, coach and horseback from Iowa and Wisconsin, and starting in the mid - 1850s, by train.
 Throughout, the vast majority came from Missouri, Kentucky, and Tennessee.
 A limited number came up the Mississippi River valley from Louisiana, Mississippi, and Arkansas, and a few from eastern states.

 An estimated 3,000 to 4,500 freedom seekers came into northeastern Illinois over these years.
 These numbers appear reasonable not only estimating from local accounts, but also in relation to the current estimates that 35,000 to 45,000 persons found freedom in Canada through the Underground Railroad.